puppetlabs/puppetfactory/pltraining-puppetfactory/README.md

 takes up a great deal of classroom time.

 This project is intended to eliminate that need.
-Each student receives a simulated Puppet Enterprise environment that is sandboxed into a standard Unix user home directory.
+Each student receives a simulated Puppet Enterprise environment that is sandboxed in a docker container.
 An MCollective server is configured for each user, allowing Live Management exercises to work properly, and custom providers have been written for certain core types allowing them to work seamlessly in rootless mode.

-## Resource types implemented

-Students may freely use the following types in their Puppet manifests.

-* `host`
-* `package`
-* `user`
-* `service`
-* `file` (only files the user has permissions to)

-## Dependencies

-The classroom depends on the following external tools, which are bundled in the `/files` directory:

-### Doppelganger gem

-This gem provides a simple library and command line tools for working with the rootless resource management databases.
-This library is used by the providers in the `puppetfactory` gem.

 ### PuppetFactory gem